oligriffiths/oligriffiths.github.io/resume/index.md

 Lead Engineer : Feb 2007 - Feb 2013

-After leaving University in 2006, I was introduced to 2 guys who had formed a new startup and were looking for a web developer.
+After leaving University in 2006, I started work at a new digital marketing startup.

 I joined the team in February 2007 and shortly took on the technical lead role.
 From there I spearheaded the development effort of the company, growing the engineering team to 6 developers, 2 project managers and an account manager.

 We handled projects for a wide variety of clients from the National health Service, to Microsoft, Adobe, Acer, Orange Business, etc.

 ---

+<div class="page-break"></div>

 ## PROJECTS